other Fujica cameras in my collection:

 I paid £2.70 for my camera (body only) in May 2014 (£1.70 after re-sale of the unwanted case).

 I have a Fujinon 55mm f/2.2 lens (4 elements in 4 groups) for this camera (which cost £10.01).
-This was a new lens introduced with the ST605, made with a less expensive plastic body, and with fewer glass elements.
+This was a new lens introduced with the ST605, made with a less expensive plastic body, and with fewer glass elements (more information about this lens can be found on the ST601 page).

 My camera is fully operational, and in very good condition.
-I replaced the light seals and mirror damper.
+I replaced the light seals and mirror damper (Fujica ST605 light seal replacement instructions).
 It's a comfortable camera to use, and smaller than many counterparts of the time.
 It's unexceptional - but competent - the camera equivalent of a little donkey (and I like donkeys).